 Marble-top dining sets are furniture pieces designed for dining spaces where the tabletop is made from natural or engineered marble.
 These sets typically include a marble surface paired with wooden, metal, or composite bases and matching chairs.
 The use of marble in dining furniture exists because of its natural strength, smooth texture, and visual appeal.

-Marble tabletop (natural marble or engineered marble)
+- Marble tabletop (natural or engineered)

-Structural base made of wood or metal
+- Structural base made of wood or metal

-Dining chairs designed to complement the table style
+- Dining chairs matching the table design

-Protective finishes or sealants applied to the marble surface
+- Protective finishes or sealants

 | Table Shape | Typical Dining Capacity | Space Efficiency |